 I was a huge fan of RAIDERS OF THE LOST ARK when I was a kid, in a way that only kids can be huge fans of something.
 Went to see it, had a poster, the book-and-tape, the Marvel comic-book adaptation, even dressed up as Indiana Jones for Halloween one year.
 Watched the movie until it had fused with my DNA.
-I remember well the ugly bitterness and abject revulsion that greeted my first viewing of INDIANA JONES & THE TEMPLE OF DOOM as, only a few minutes into the picture, Indy and company bail out of a plane in a rubber life-raft.
+I remember well the ugly bitterness and abject revulsion that greeted my first viewing of INDIANA JONES & THE TEMPLE OF DOOM as, only a few minutes into the picture, Indy and company bail out of a plane with only a rubber life-raft.
 They fall and fall then land with what should have been a sickening crunch but is, instead, only the beginning of a wild ride down a mountain, down a river... you get the idea.
 You've probably even seen it.
 People on internet message boards often speak of "having their childhood raped" as a response to some particularly bad screen version of something they loved when younger.
 I was still a child when I saw TOD, but it was my first (and still worst) encounter with that phenomenon.
-What I was experiencing in that moment wasn't just the painful realization that no one behind the franchise even cared about turning out a quality product (what would later become known as the "jump-the-shark" moment); it was also an example of Hollywood learning that, if you throw enough special effects and rapid-fire action at an audience, the movie can make a bundle without even having to be particularly good.
+What I was experiencing in that moment wasn't just the painful realization that no one behind the franchise even cared about turning out a quality product (what would later become known as the "jump-the-shark" moment); it was, more importantly for my purposes here, also an example of Hollywood learning that, if you throw enough special effects and rapid-fire action at an audience, the movie can make a bundle without having to be particularly good.
 TOD was filled with one absurdity after another and raked in nearly $180 million, becoming the third-biggest moneymaker of its year.

 My article about WORLD WAR Z drew some interesting remarks in my "comments" section from a fellow named John.
 I'd intended to respond at the time, but I've put it off for a while then decided I probably had enough to say to make a new article of it.
 In that earlier piece, I'd written of the big studio, big money "blockbuster" pictures,